preussal/Proxmox-load-balancer/README.md

 Moreover, it does not matter at all how much RAM the node has.
 3. Do not set the "deviation" value to 0.
 This will result in a permanent VM migration at the slightest change to the VM["mem"].
 The recommended minimum value is 1% for large clusters with many different VMs.
 For medium and small clusters 3-5%
 4. For the script to work correctly, you need constant access to the Proxmox host.
 Therefore, I recommend running the script on one of the Proxmox nodes or creating a VM/Lxc in a balanced cluster and configuring the script autorun.
 5. To autorun the script on Linux (ubuntu):
+   	 `apt-get install python3-loguru`
 	 `touch /etc/systemd/system/load-balancer.service`
 	 `chmod 664 /etc/systemd/system/load-balancer.service`
 		Add the following lines to it, replacing USERNAME with the name of your Linux user: